 Wear closed-toed shoes for safety.
 Other than that, just remember that workout clothes shouldn't interfere with your exercises.
-Excessively bagging clothing will get in your way, excessively tight may constrict your motion as well.
+Excessively bagging clothes will get in your way as well as the excessively tight may constrict your motion.
 Wear something comfortable which doesn't get in your way.
-Lots of people wear skimpy clothing to the gym, this may bother you but remember that they are probably just dressing for comfort.
+Lots of people wear skimpy clothing to the gym and this may bother you, but remember that they are probably just dressing for their comfort.

 You run wrong.
 Hyper-padded shoes reduce nerve feedback to fool you into heel striking (contacting the ground on the heel with a straight leg).
-The human leg is amazing.
-If you jump, you can land nearly soundlessly by bending at 4 different locations: toes, ankle, knee, and hip.
+The human leg is amazing in a way that if you jump, you can land nearly soundlessly by bending at 4 different locations: toes, ankle, knee, and hip.
 All the force is spread out and absorbed by the muscles not the joints.
 You want this same feeling while running.
 Run on the balls of your feet, with shorter strides.
-Yes, it may be slower while your body adjusts, but it will save you all the knee damage
+Yes, it may be slower while your body adjusts, but it will save you all the knee damage.

-No,its necessary to take 10-15gms of fat or oil everyday for normal body functions such as hormone synthesis, brain function,etc,
+No, it’s necessary to take 10-15gms of fat or oil everyday for normal body functions such as hormonal synthesis, normal brain function,etc,